MIM-46 Mauler: Duster and Vigilante

 After WWII, the US Army's first mobile anti-aircraft weapons were based on the Bofors 40 mm guns with first the M19 Multiple Gun Motor Carriage then the M42 Duster.
 First entering production in 1952, the Duster quickly became outdated as aircraft performance increased.
 Since manual acquisition, tracking and ranging left much to be desired RADUSTER envisioned adding radar ranging to the Duster.
 By 1955 it was realized that no simple modification to the M42 Duster would meet the need.
 Thus in 1956 the plan was to improve the T50 antiaircraft fire control system to the RADUSTER.
 One development RADUSTER and three user test weapons were created before termination.

 Driven by the need to counter jet aircraft flying at up to 10,000 ft and a slant range of 14,000 ft, the new system of a 37 mm Gatling gun on top of a modified M113 Armored Personnel Carrier chassis was approved as the T249 Vigilante in late 1956.
 A T248 towed version was also developed.
-Although the Vigilante was, like the Duster, optically aimed and guided, its high (3,000 rounds per minute) firing rate gave it much better performance against high-speed aircraft.
+Compared to the M42, the high (3,000 rounds per minute) firing rate of the Vigilante gave it much better performance against high-speed aircraft.

 As the Vigilante program continued, the Army decided that any gun-based system was hopeless as speeds increased and engagement times dropped.
 The Vigilante had a maximum effective range of about 3000 yd, and its shells took about 5 seconds to cross this distance.
 A jet aircraft flying at 500 mph would cover over a kilometer during those 5 seconds.
 By the time a radar-assisted sighting system could develop a firing solution, the target would be out of range.
 The Army decided to cancel Vigilante and keep the Duster in service until a much more capable phase III all-missile system arrived to replace it.